 Rule #1 – Healthy Cheese is Made with Real Salt

 When we first started sourcing raw milk cheese for our buying club, we found a great Kentucky farmer to work with.
 That is, until we asked him where he was getting the salt he used to make the cheese.
 Then, we found out the sad truth.
 A lot of real milk cheesemakers are using highly processed, conventional salt in their cheese making!
 They are ruining all that hard work and pastured goodness with a subpar, industrial product!
-So the first rule for real cheese is make sure your farmer is using a genuine sea salt, aka real salt.
+So the first rule for real cheese is to make sure your farmer is using genuine sea salt, aka real salt.

-With our farmer, we made life simple and encouraged him to use economical bulk sized bags of real salt obtained via our buying club.
+With our farmer, we made life simple and encouraged him to use economical bulk-sized bags of real salt obtained via our buying club.
 The transition was smooth and simple.

 Rule #2 – Healthy Cheese is Aged Using Non-GMO Rennet

 Seeking to avoid GMOs in your food supply?
-Do you spend extra time and money avoiding GM fed animals and food?
+Do you spend extra time and money avoiding GM-fed animals and food?
 You may be shocked to learn as I was that the majority of rennet used in US cheesemaking is genetically modified!
 In cheese production, coagulants called rennet are used to clot milk.
 The primary enzyme in rennet driving the clotting process is called chymosin, which acts on milk proteins like casein and makes milk curdle.
 And this rennet is GMO derived in nearly all cheese made in the United States.